hypersoftdev/Shimmera/readme.md

-**Shimmra Library Documentation**
+**Shimmera Library Documentation**

 **Introduction:**

-Shimmra is an Android library that displays a shimmer effect over images while they load using Glide.
+Shimmera is an Android library that displays a shimmer effect over images while they load using Glide.
 It supports customizable placeholder images, shimmer duration, direction, shape, colors, and more.
-Shimmra aims to improve user experience during image loading by adding a visually engaging shimmer effect.
+Shimmera aims to improve user experience during image loading by adding a visually engaging shimmer effect.

 **Features:**